We did it! 100% of all the fabrics we use this season are recycled, recyclable, renewable, biodegradable or Bluesign certified.

 Clothes are produced, consumed and discarded at an ever increasing pace.
 This has to stop.
 Our main goal is to create real alternatives to linear consumption.

-83% of our Fall & Winter collection 2022 is completely circular and this number is growing quickly.
+83% of our Spring & Summer collection 2023 is completely circular and this number is growing quickly.
 We offer services within rental, repair and second hand sales that are quickly growing in popularity.
 We are changing this industry and it’s happening quickly.
 We promise to never slow down until we reach our goal of a completely sustainable textile industry.

 Another very important subject and an area for improvement for the industry as a whole is chemical use.
 Maybe most pressing is the use of PFAS, a group of chemicals that have dirt and water-repellent properties.
 These chemicals do not break down naturally, are cancerous and have shown negative effects on both reproductive and immune systems for humans and animals (Source: US EPA).
 We started phasing out PFAS in 2012 and since 2018, we don’t use them in any new production.
 We also work with Bluesign® to monitor our chemical use.